Sharon has been making and selling soaps and personal care products for about five years.

 - Mix in fragrance and preservative, and blend well with a stick blender or an electric mixer.

-The end result should be a pale-yellow creamy, opaque lotion.
-It can be poured into sterilized bottles, jars, or pump bottles, and will fill 4–5 8 oz containers.
+The end result should be a pale-yellow, creamy, opaque lotion.
+It can be poured into sterilized bottles, jars, or pump bottles, and will fill four to five 8 oz containers.
 Keep refrigerated (mainly to preserve the borage oil, which spoils easily).

 Fancy Oils for Specific Skin Benfits